 - Second, unscrew the cap

-Administering ear drops into your child’s ear is simple.
-Communication is key.
-First, calmly tell your child what you are about to do; second, unscrew the cap; and lastly, quickly turn out the lights in the living room while your spouse wrestles your child to the floor and places her or him in a straitjacket.
+- And lastly, quickly turn out the lights in the living room while your spouse wrestles your child to the floor and places the little booger in a straitjacket.

 At least that’s what the instructions on the back of ofloxacin should say.

 The ENT doctor might as well have asked my wife and I to perform a root canal on our daughter without a local anesthetic in a dark, damp dungeon full of sharp toothed, scaly monsters that hiss than to have prescribed ear drops to place into our daughter’s ear twice daily at five drops a piece, for ten days.

 Have you ever tried giving a toddler or small child ear drops that is suffering a painful, ridiculously goopy ear infection or ruptured ear drum, particularly one that has suffered chronic ear infections her entire life, who is on her second set of tubes (and has had her adenoids removed as well)?
 It’s fairly impossible.
 My daughter turns into The Incredible Hulk with the strength of Arnold Schwarzenegger circa Mr. Olympia steroid injections in the ahhhhssss phase.